 *Special consideration is given to students who have completed college-level course work at music institutions with national accreditation.
 Accreditation must be given by an accrediting agency or state approval agency recognized by the U.S. Secretary of Education as a reliable authority as to the quality of postsecondary education within the meaning of the Higher Education Act of 1965, as amended (HEA).

-A transcript is considered official only if it is sent directly from a college/university to Berklee Online.
+A transcript is considered official only if it is sent directly from an issuing authority, such as a college or university, to Berklee Online in a sealed envelope.
 Transcripts that have been opened or faxed are not considered official and, therefore, are not acceptable for transfer credit.
-Grade reports are also not acceptable for transfer credit.

 Education Credential Evaluators, Inc.